Transgression field theory at the interface of topological insulators: Topological Field Theory and Transgression Forms

-By comparing (10) and (6) one obtains that the edge dynamics of two interacting QH states at their common boundary can be written from the equality $(a+\bar{a})/2=d\phi$ which is relevant only at the boundary.
-Hence, to construct the edge dynamics there is no need to define a gauge choice at the boundary and the gauge invariance of the transgression action gives the form of the scalar field in terms of the bulk connections.
-So, transgression field theory serves a natural gauge invariant effective theory for two interacting QH systems using only bulk connections.
+which is relevant only at the boundary.
+Hence, we found that to construct the edge dynamics of the system, there is no need to define a gauge choice at the boundary and the gauge invariance of the transgression action gives the form of the scalar field in terms of the bulk connections.
+So, transgression field theory serves a natural gauge invariant effective theory for two QH systems with a common interface using only bulk connections.

 The first TR invariant topological insulator state was introduced for (4+1)D \cite{Zhang Hu,Bernevig Chern Hu Toumbas Zhang} and TR invariant topological insulators for other dimensions can be constructed from this root state.
 The effective theory of this state is given by the abelian CS theory in (4+1)D;